Skip to main content

 How Bryant University Compares

-Bryant University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 75/100 is 1 points above the Education category average.
-The organization holds 31.5 months of operating reserves, indicating strong financial stability.
+Bryant University earns a NonprofitTruth efficiency grade of B (65/100).
+That is 1 points above the Education category average.
+Compensation for current officers and key employees represents 1.83% of total revenue.
+The organization holds 31.5 months of operating reserves, indicating strong financial cushion.

 Financials